A pair-based approximation for simplicial contagion: Mean-field SIS models

 \subsection{Individual-based mean-field SIS model}

 We begin by characterizing the processes governing the transition of an individual from one state to another in the standard SIS model.
 In this model, an individual can be either susceptible (S) or infected/infectious (I), and can transit from one compartment to another as infection or recovery takes place.
-In the former process, a susceptible individual (S) becomes infected (S$\rightarrow$I) after interacting with an infectious individual (I), which acts a mediator of the transition.
-Hence, the infection mechanism is a two-body nonlinear process.
-In the second case, an infected individual (I) recovers after a given period of time, becoming once again susceptible (I$\rightarrow$S).
-At variance with the infection mechanism, the recovery is described by a one-body linear process.
+A susceptible individual (S) becomes infected (S$\rightarrow$I) after interacting with an infectious individual (I), who acts a mediator of the transition.
+The infection mechanism is, hence, a two-body nonlinear process.
+Infected individuals (I) recover after a given period of time, becoming once again susceptible (I$\rightarrow$S).
+Contrarily to the infection mechanism, recovery is described by a one-body linear process.
 Formally, we can express these transitions in terms of two kinetic equations

-where $\beta$ and $\mu$ represent the transition rates for the infection and the recovery process, respectively.
+where $\beta$ and $\mu$ are the transition rates for the infection and the recovery processes, respectively.

-The dynamics of the SIS model on a network can be investigated using different approaches \cite{pastor2015epidemic,kiss2017mathematics}.
+The dynamics of the SIS model on network can be investigated using different approaches \cite{pastor2015epidemic,kiss2017mathematics}.
 A commonly employed strategy is to perform stochastic simulations of the kinetic equations~\eqref{eq:standard_SIS_transitions}.
-However, this approach has some limitations.
-Firstly, it can be computationally expensive for large networks.
-Additionally, it requires a significant amount of data, as both the contact network and the states of the nodes need to be known empirically.
-Moreover, this approach does not facilitate understanding of the relationship between the model parameters and the emerging collective behavior \cite{malizia2022individual}.
-For this reason, a common approach is to make use of a deterministic representation of the process that focuses on population-level quantities, such as the density or the expected number of individuals in a given state.
-This deterministic approach assumes homogeneous mixing, where the interactions between individuals are treated as uniform and independent of the network structure, so that each individual can be considered statistically equivalent to any other.
-This hypothesis allows to describe the dynamics of the system in terms of a so-called mean-field model.
+However, this method has some limitations.
+Firstly, it is computationally expensive for large networks.
+Also, it requires a significant amount of data, as both the contact network and the states of all nodes need to be known empirically.
+Finally, this approach does not facilitate the understanding of the relationship between the model parameters and the emerging collective behavior \cite{malizia2022individual}.
+For this reason, it is common to use a deterministic representation of the process that focuses on population-level quantities, such as the density or the expected number of individuals in a given state.
+This deterministic approach assumes homogeneous mixing: interactions between individuals are treated as uniform and independent of the network structure, so that each individual can be considered statistically equivalent to any other.
+This hypothesis allows us to describe the dynamics of the system in terms of a so-called mean-field model.